appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2021-03-11-User-Defined-Dynamic-Filter.md

 ## Creating Dynamic Custom Filter

+This part of the document will allow you to create Custom Filter on GET node for specific scenario execution.
+You can create these filters from TWO different areas.

+- Create from **Execute with Custom Action filter**
+- Create from **Node Configuration - Configure Filter**

+### Create From : Execute with Custom Action Filter

 1) Landing on the **Custom Action filter Window**, you will be listed with all the GET nodes of that ProcessFlow.

 ![customfilter4](\staticfiles\processflow\media\customfilter4.PNG)

 2) To ADD the filter click on the Ellipses -> Context Menu -> Create.
 The screen for creating custom action filter will be displayed.